 Kim Bum-soo has more.

-Report: Foreign Minister Cho Hyun says Seoul and Washington’s current efforts to modernize their military alliance will not damage relations between South Korea and China.
+Report: Foreign Minister Cho Hyun says Seoul and Washington’s current efforts to modernize their alliance will not damage relations between South Korea and China.

 Upon returning to South Korea after a meeting with U.S. Secretary of State Marco Rubio, Cho faced questions at the airport Sunday evening.